-APPEALS OF INFORMAL COMPLAINTS - ELECTRIC, NATURAL GAS, TELEPHONE & WATER/WASTEWATER
+APPEALS OF BCS INFORMAL COMPLAINTS - ELECTRIC, NATURAL GAS, TELEPHONE & WATER/WASTEWATER

-If you do not agree with BCS's decision about your Informal Complaint, you may ask the PUC to take a closer look at your case by filing a Formal Complaint.
-This is the way to "appeal your BCS decision."
+If you do not agree with BCS' decision about your Informal Complaint, you may ask the PUC to take a closer look at your case by filing a Formal Complaint.
+This is the way to "Appeal your BCS decision."

-When you get the BCS decision about your problem in the mail, there also will be a form called a "Notification of Intent to Appeal."
-If you would like to appeal, be sure to send the form to the Secretary of the PUC at the address listed on the form.
-You must return your form no later than 20 days after the date in the form.
-A Notification of Intent to Appeal cannot be faxed or e-mailed, but should be sent by overnight delivery, certified, or priority mail, to make sure it gets to us on time.
-After you send your Notification of Intent to Appeal form to the Secretary, the Secretary will send you a Formal Complaint form to complete.
-You must return the Formal Complaint form to the Secretary of the Commission no later than 30 days after the date of the Secretary's letter.
+When you get the BCS decision, there will also be a form called a "Notification of Intent to Appeal."
+If you would like to appeal your BCS decision, you must complete and send the form to the Secretary of the PUC no later than 20 days after the decision is issued.
+This due date will be provided on the form.
+A Notification of Intent to Appeal can be sent to the Secretary one of three ways: by emailing the form to RA-PCAppeals@pa.gov OR by faxing the form to 717-787-6641 OR by mailing the form by overnight delivery to:

+Secretary, Pennsylvania Public Utility Commission 400 North Street Harrisburg, Pennsylvania 17120

+Using overnight delivery preserves your filing date.
+If you deposit the form on the day it is due, the Commission will consider it timely even if the Commission does not receive the form physically until after the deadline.
+It is important for you to keep the tracking information as proof you sent the form.

+After you send your Notification of Intent to Appeal form to the Secretary, the Secretary will send you a Formal Complaint form.
+You must complete, sign, date, and return the Formal Complaint form to the Secretary of the Commission no later than 30 days after the date of the Secretary's letter.

-Sending the Notice of Intent Form on time is really important.
+Sending the Notice of Intent to Appeal Form on time is really important.
 If your case is about setting up a payment arrangement to pay a bill you have already received, the PUC usually can establish only one payment arrangement for you.
 If the BCS decision includes a payment arrangement - and you do not file an appeal of the BCS decision - you must make all of the payments required by the BCS decision.
 Otherwise, the company has the right to shut off your service for failure to pay your bills.
 Do not mail your payments to the PUC.
 Send your payments directly to your company.

 An appeal of your BCS decision does not mean you will get a lower payment arrangement.
 Any payment arrangement included in a BCS Informal Complaint decision is based on your income.
 The income guidelines are set by State and Federal laws.
 The PUC will take a close look at the case to see if the law has been followed or if there is a reason to change what the BCS decides.
 Because the law limits the amount and number of payment arrangements the PUC can order, a customer is often better off trying to work out a payment arrangement with the company because the company has more flexibility in setting up payment arrangements.